 Q: How does a veterans’ court work?

 A: Veterans in the criminal justice system are first identified through evidence-based screening and assessments.
 They may then be referred to the veterans’ treatment court by probation officers, public defenders, defense lawyers or judges.
-Such a veteran defendant also may be referred by a veterans’ justice outreach specialist (VJO), whose job is to link veteran defendants with Veterans Affairs services.
+Such a veteran defendant also may be referred by a veterans’ Justice Outreach Specialist (VJO), whose job is to link veteran defendants with Veterans Affairs services.
+VJOs have now assisted more than 4,000 veterans in a veterans’ treatment court, and another 42,000 in jails.

 Veteran defendants who qualify for veterans’ court can participate in a court-supervised treatment plan with a court-appointed team of specialists.
 This team may include court staff, pro bono attorneys, probation officers, health care providers and treatment staff.
 The team’s goal is to help each veteran navigate the system and get necessary help.
 Veterans’ court teams also collaborate with the Veterans Service Commission and the Veterans Affairs office in each county so that veteran defendants can take advantage of the many resources these federal organizations provide.
 Volunteer veterans also provide assistance, often serving as mentors to veteran defendants throughout the course of treatment.
 Veteran defendants who have successfully completed their treatment plans and have met certain criteria may avoid jail or prison terms or even have their charges dismissed.